 How good are the reviews?

 As well as reading the hostel description, spend some time checking out recent guest reviews.
 This will give you the best indication of what a hostel is really like, including whether the wifi works, what the atmosphere is like and how clean the place is.
 Look out for red flags, such as guests mentioning bedbug bites, rude and unhelpful staff or poor security.
 Remember to look at the number of reviews a hostel has rather than just the overall rating too.
 A hostel with over a thousand 90 percent reviews is probably better than one with five 100 percent reviews.
+You can also search youtube to see how the location looks outside of photos.
+It is becoming much more common for hostels to have a well-organised youtube channel, probably spiced up and maintained by some social media marketing agency like The Marketing Heaven.
+Even though many views may not be organic, the video itself should be reliable, so it is worth checking out.

 Every hostel is unique and many cater specifically to certain types of travellers.
 Check the hostel description and reviews to make sure you find the hostel atmosphere you’re comfortable with.
 If your top priority is making friends and socialising, opt for a large party hostel but if you’re looking for a good night’s sleep, book a peaceful place filled with likeminded backpackers.
+Check this useful link.

 What are your must-have facilities?